Subrogation in the News

 In the event the injured employee has sued a third party and his/her employer has paid Workers’ Comp benefits and is self-insured, the employer itself is permitted to file a subrogation lien in court.
 When the employer is insured for Work’s Comp, their insurance company files the lien.

 Either way, the subrogation claimant is asking the court to be reimbursed for the Workers’ Comp benefits they already paid to the worker/plaintiff, as required by law, if and when the plaintiff prevails in their lawsuit against the third party.

 The filing of the lien does not speak to the merits of the plaintiff’s lawsuit, only to the merit of the lien claim.

 Subrogation law in California allows for these liens in order to avoid double recoveries, so that a plaintiff does not get paid twice for lost time from work and medical costs, both in Workers’ Comp and then again in state or federal court.
 It avoids double-dipping.

 What Should Employers and Insurers Look For?
 Upon receipt of a worker’s compensation claim, the adjuster or emplyer should consider the following questions:

 - Who could have prevented the accident?

+How Does it Work?
 Most employee accidents caused by a third-party are potential subrogation cases.
-These include, but are not limited to: (1) slip and falls off-site; (2) automobile accidents; (3) equipment defects; (4) toxic exposures.
+These include, but are not limited to: (1) off-site slip and falls; (2) automobile accidents; (3) equipment defects; (4) toxic exposures.